Market-Connections Professional Resume Writing Services

 10. Is there a job description available for this position?

-Questions To Ask Headhunters and Recruiters
+Questions to Ask Recruiters

 • Are you dealing with the client’s HR people, or do you have direct contact with the Hiring Manager?